Two-timescale Extragradient for Finding Local Minimax Points: Local minimax points and the limit points of two-timescale EG

 We are now ready to state our main stability result of two-timescale EG in terms of the refined second-order necessary condition.
-This presents that for a step size $s$ taken to be not too small, a point satisfying the refined second-order necessary condition is strict linearly stable.
+This states that under Assumption~\ref{assum:inv2}, for a step size $s$ taken not too small, a point satisfying the refined second-order necessary condition is strict linearly stable.